 The judge is required to, at a minimum, sentence you to the bottom of the guidelines sentence upon an open plea or a conviction at trial.
 However, Florida law lists several mitigating factors that could qualify you for a “downward departure” from the bottom of the guidelines sentence.
 If you are able to successfully argue to the judge that one of the statutory mitigating factors applies to your case, the judge will have the discretion to go below the bottom guidelines sentence giving you the ability to avoid a prison sentence.

 If you or someone you know has been sentenced to the bottom of the line guidelines upon an open plea or conviction at trial, call an experienced criminal defense attorney.
 At Hubbs Law Firm, we have offices in South Miami, on Sunset Drive and an office in North Miami, located on 123rd Street.
 Our firm takes cases in Miami-Dade County in the surrounding cities of Coral Gables, South Miami, Pinecrest, Dadeland, Kendall, The Crossings, and Palmetto Bay, Florida.

 Call (305) 570-4802 now to schedule an appointment to speak one-on-one with one of our Miami sentencing hearing attorneys.

 Under Florida Statute § 921.0026, the following mitigating factors represent a non-exhaustive list of statutory factors that the judge can consider during a motion for a downward departure:

-- the Defendant was too young, at the time of the offense, to appreciate the consequences of the his or her actions.
+- The defendant was too young at the time of the offense to appreciate the consequences of his or her actions

-- the defendant’s offense was a nonviolent felony, scores sixty (60) points or fewer, and the court determines that the defendant is amenable to the services of a post-adjudicatory treatment-based drug treatment program and is otherwise qualified to participate in the program as part of the sentence.
+- The defendant’s offense was a nonviolent felony, scores 60 points or fewer, and the court determines that the defendant is amenable to the services of a post-adjudicatory drug treatment program and is otherwise qualified to participate in the program as part of the sentence